HJMsan/CTF-writeups/vishwaCTF2022/Confusion/README.md

 3. attach x64dbg with that proccess.

 After runnning detecotor, the program received name and passwords.
 Then, commpare passwords with data on the stack which value depends on name.
 So now, attaching x64dbg following above steps, record the compared values.
-Instructions of compared passes are marked the below image.
+The instructions for comparing passwords are marked in the below image.

 ![passes](passes.png)